First Jewish–Roman War: Outbreak of the rebellion

 In May 66, violence erupted in the city of Caesarea over a land dispute.
 Local Jews sought to buy land beside their synagogue from its Greek owner, but despite offering well above its value, he refused and built workshops that blocked access to the synagogue.
 Some young Jews tried to stop the construction, but Florus suppressed their actions.
-Prominent Jews then paid Florus eight talents to halt the work, (Note: Equivalent to more than a century's wages for a skilled laborer.) but after taking the money he failed to intervene.
+Prominent Jews then paid Florus a bribe of eight talents to halt the work, (Note: Equivalent to more than a century's wages for a skilled laborer.) but after taking the money he failed to intervene.
 On Shabbat, Judaism's weekly day of rest, a Greek desecrated the synagogue by sacrificing birds at the entrance, sparking violence between the communities.
 (Note: By sacrificing the birds on an upturned pot, the Greek appears to have inverted the purification ritual prescribed in Jewish law for a cleansed leper (a bird sacrifice in an earthenware vessel), while alluding to the classical-era antisemitic distortion of the Exodus, portraying the liberation of the Jewish people from slavery in Egypt as the expulsion of lepers.)
 A Roman cavalry commander tried but failed to stop the violence, and when Jewish leaders complained to Florus, he had them arrested.

 Afterwards, Florus arrived in Jerusalem and seized 17 talents from the Temple treasury, (Note: Rogers identifies the 17 talents taken from the Temple as silver.) claiming it was for "governmental purposes".
-Mass protests ensued, with crowds mocking him by passing around a basket to collect alms as if he were a beggar.
-When the Sanhedrin—the Jewish high court—refused to surrender the offenders, Florus ordered his troops to sack the Upper Agora, a marketplace in Jerusalem's affluent Upper City, reportedly killing over 3,600 people.
+Mass protests ensued, and crowds mocked him by passing around a basket to collect alms as if he were a beggar.
+When the Sanhedrin—the Jewish high court—refused to surrender the offenders, Florus had his troops sack the Upper Agora, a marketplace in Jerusalem's affluent Upper City, reportedly killing over 3,600 people.
 Among the victims were wealthy Jews of the equestrian order, who, despite being Roman citizens and exempt from such punishment, were not spared.
 His soldiers exceeded orders, looting and taking prisoners.
 Jewish princess Berenice, who was visiting the city, pleaded for restraint but was threatened by legionaries.
 A second massacre occurred when two cohorts (cavalry squadrons) arrived in the city.
 The Jews went to greet them peacefully, but were met with silence.
 Some, angered by this, began insulting Florus, prompting the soldiers to charge and causing a stampede toward the Antonia Fortress.
 Jewish fighters trapped Roman cohorts with rooftop attacks, forcing them to retreat to Herod's palace, while rebels destroyed the porticoes linking the Temple to the Antonia to block Roman access and protect the Temple treasures.
 Florus fled the city, leaving a cohort behind to serve as a garrison.